Hi, welcome to the Cleveland Tech newsletter. I talk about all things tech in the Cleveland community.

 About The Author

 My name is Ari Lewis.
-I’m the founder of OhioX, a nonprofit organization that represents and connects those committed to growing Ohio’s economy through technology and innovation.
-I’m also the founder of GreenBlock Group, we work with companies both small and big on innovation and communication.
+I’m the co-founder of OhioX, a nonprofit organization that represents and connects those committed to growing Ohio’s economy through technology and innovation.
+I’m also the co-founder of GreenBlock Group, a strategic communications and innovation consultancy firm.
 Follow me on twitter @amlewis4 or connect with me on LinkedIn.
 Always open to meeting new folks.
 Email me if you want to get coffee.